CMMC Level 2 Compliance: How to Meet Requirements + Checklist

 - Critical defense system specifications

-Handling CUI comes with significantly higher compliance responsibilities under CMMC 2.0, which is why Level 2 certification and a third-party assessment is required.
+Since handling CUI comes with significantly higher compliance responsibilities under CMMC, Level 2 compliance and typically a third-party assessment is required.

 When will CMMC Level 2 be enforced?